ming2k/simple-tts/README.md

-# Faster Translate
+# Simple TTS

-A Firefox extension focused on providing quick and simple text translations.
+A Firefox extension focused on providing quick and simple text to speech.

 ## TTS Service Provider Support